A criminal profile of the Gilgo Beach serial killer

 This is an extremely common material with a wide range of uses.
 Note that the police did not say that the Gilgo Four were dumped in burlap sacks.
 They said that they were wrapped in burlap.

-Basically, it would be foolish to rule out suspects based on whether they had regular access to burlap or not.
+Essentially, it would be foolish to rule out suspects based on whether they had regular access to burlap or not.
+This is a common material that has a wide range of uses.

-He does not have to be well educated.
+He does not have to be well educated

 A criminal profile in the New York Times opined that the Long Island serial killer is well educated.
 However, this seems like a leap of logic.

-A person does not need to have a high level of education in order to learn about forensic science and police investigative techniques.
+You do not need to have a high level of education to learn about forensic science and police investigative techniques.
+All you need is access to information and the motivation to absorb it.

 In this case, it is likely that the killer has an interest in true crime material.
 For example, he might watch detective documentaries or read books about serial killers.

-For example, he does not need to know about the intricacies of DNA profiling.
+He does not need to know about the intricacies of DNA profiling.
 All he needs to know is that the authorities can trace hair, bodily fluids, and fingerprints.
+Similarly, he does not need to be tech-savvy to understand that investigators can trace cellphones.
+One movie scene where the fugitive removes a SIM card is enough.

 Until there is solid evidence to state otherwise, we must presume that he could be from any social class.

-He does not have to be intelligent.
+He does not have to be intelligent

-For example, Gary Ridgway’s IQ was in the “low eighties” and he managed to escape justice for 19 years.
+Serial killers with below-average IQs have successfully evaded law enforcement for lengthy periods of time.
+For example, Gary Ridgway’s IQ was in the low eighties, and he managed to escape justice for nearly two decades.

-In reality, he may just have better impulse control than other serial killers.
+In reality, he may just have better impulse control than other killers.
 This would explain why he is seemingly able to go for lengthy periods of time without killing anyone.

-The assumption that serial killers are unable to stop themselves from killing is a myth.
+The assumption that serial killers are unable to stop themselves is a myth.
 In reality, they can find another outlet for their sexual fantasies.
 For example, the BTK killer, Dennis Rader, was able to substitute the act of killing with various autoerotic activities.

-LISK was a regular “john”.
+The killer was a regular “john”

 In the past, serial killers who primarily targeted sex workers always turned out to be regular clients.